ruixingshi/learngit/readme.txt

-Git is a disturbuted version control system.
+Git is a disturbuted version control system on mac.
 Git is free software.git under GRl.
+Git has a mutable index called stage.
+Git tracks changes.